 - No, Ned."
 (U10.407)

-A SV of the Cashel cathedral, built in the 13c.
-The cathedral was burnt by Gerald Mor, the Great Earl of Kildare, in 1494.
+The Cashel cathedral, built in the 13c., was burnt in 1494 by Gerald Mor, the Great Earl of Kildare.
 When questioned before the English King Henry VII, he reportedly said that he wouldn't have done it, except that he was certain that his sworn enemy, Archbishop David Creaghe, was inside.

 - Chow! he said.
 Blast you!